Mi3kka/achievement-viewer/README.md

 ## Project structure

-- **app** - Contains the login page and the initial page that is displayed when the user logs in.
+- **app** - Contains the login page and the initial page that is displayed when a client loads web application.
+The login page is not functional, but it is there to simulate a login page.
+Also contains footers, which are used on all pages.
 - **pages** - Contains the main view page that is the entry point of the application.
 Can be extended to cover other pages as well.
 - **src/components** - Contains React components that are used to build the application UI.
 For example the achievement container is a component, and that component houses achievement cards, which are also components.
 - **dummy-data** - Contains the dummy-data.js file, which is used to populate the application with data.
-- **public** - Contains icons, pictures, and other static files that are used by dummy-data.js and the application to render icons and images.
+- **public** - Contains sub directories for images and icons that are used in the application and by the dummy-data.
 - **styles** - Contains CSS files that are used to style the application beyond Bootstrap's inline styling.
+-

 ## Future suggestions